 “This is a way to earn some trust and respect from you guys,” Cooker said.
 “We have to earn your respect, this is your school.”

 Students will be rewarded for performing any act around the school that they did not need to do but did for the benefit of the school as a whole.
-The program is not designed to “snitch” it is about promoting good-will and safety.
+The program is not designed to “snitch”, but instead it is about promoting good-will and safety.
 A student must perform a rare act, something that stands out and the chip will be given to commemorate such an accomplishment.

 “Let’s just say a teacher fell and got hurt and you were there and got help from the nurse,” said Officer Mike Coughlin, security officer and former police officer.
 “I’m not saying save a life, but do something really above and beyond.”